-Council will allow the use of local roads for heavy vehicles where the following apply:
+Council will conditionally allow the use of local roads for heavy vehicles where the following apply:

 - 1. Road is pre-approved and gazetted for all heavy vehicles. - 2.
-Roads that are not currently pre-approved or gazetted be allowed to be used by heavy vehicles on a case by case basis provided the road is geometrically suitable for that type of vehicle, there are no load limits from assessment of bridge capacities and the road is considered to have adequate pavement strength.
+Roads that are not currently pre-approved or gazetted be allowed to be used by heavy vehicles on a case by case basis provided the road is geometrically suitable for that type of vehicle, there are no load limits from assessment of bridge capacities and : the road is considered to have adequate pavement strength. - a. the road alignment and width is geometrically suitable for that type of vehicle, - b. there are no load limits from assessment of bridge capacities, and - c. the road is considered to have adequate pavement strength. - 3.
+Roads used as School bus routes may have morning and afternoon use restrictions.